-Information was collected about the personal income of all persons aged 15 years and over in the NHS.
+Information was collected about the personal income and household income of all persons aged 15 years and over in the 2017-18 NHS.

-In both surveys, the adult respondent was asked for the applicable combined income total from all sources, and the period that total amount covered (e.g. weekly, fortnightly etc).
+The adult respondent was asked for the applicable combined income total from all sources, before income tax, salary sacrifice or anything else was taken out, and the period that total amount covered (e.g. weekly, fortnightly, etc).

-In cases where income was not reported, values were not imputed and missing data appears as 'not stated' or 'not known' values in survey output.
-In NHS, if any contributing income item at the person level has a value of 'not stated' or 'not known', then totals derived from these items are also set to 'not stated' or 'not known'.
+In cases where income was not reported, values were not imputed and missing data appears as 'Not stated' or 'Not known' values in survey output.
+If any contributing income item at the person level has a value of 'Not stated' or 'Not known', then totals derived from these items are also set to 'Not stated' or 'Not known'.

 Total cash income at the household level, in weekly dollar amounts is available for:

 Both of these were also derived into deciles.

 The cut-offs for the decile items were calculated using data from 2017-18 NHS and has been applied to the 2017-18 NHS data items.
 Those with 0 income were included in the first decile.
 For further information see Household and family characteristics chapter.

 Decile cut-off tables are available in Appendix 5: Income deciles.

 Personal income was collected for selected respondents aged 15 years and over.

 'Gross cash income' refers to total cash (in dollar amounts) income from all sources before tax or anything else (except business expenses) is taken out.
 Respondents were asked to report.